-Realized 2019 Performance Shares
+Realized 2020 Performance Shares

-As described in the proxy statement for our 2020 annual meeting of stockholders, the performance share awards granted to executive officers during 2019 were subject to a ROIC performance condition and a relative TSR modifier, similar to the program described above for the 2021 performance share grants but with a measurement period from January 1, 2019 through December 31, 2021.
+As described in the proxy statement for our 2021 annual meeting of stockholders, the performance share awards granted to executive officers during 2020 were subject to a ROIC performance condition and a relative TSR modifier, similar to the program described above for the 2022 performance share grants but with a measurement period from January 1, 2020 through December 31, 2022.
 The ROIC condition can increase the number of shares subject to an award by up to 50% or decrease an award to zero.

-The 2019 performance grant TSR modifier provided for an increase or decrease of the number of shares subject to each executive's award (after taking into account the impact of the ROIC condition) by as much as 25% based on how the Company's TSR percentile ranking for the applicable measurement period from January 1, 2019 through December 31, 2021, compared to the Industry Peer Group performance for the same period.
+The 2020 performance grant TSR modifier provided for an increase or decrease of the number of shares subject to each executive's award (after taking into account the impact of the ROIC condition) by as much as 25% based on how the Company's TSR percentile ranking for the applicable measurement period from January 1, 2020 through December 31, 2022, compared to the Industry Peer Group performance for the same period.

-The Company's 3-year ROIC performance was 25.51 percentage points higher than the 65th percentile ROIC of the Industry Peer Group and the Company's 3-year TSR performance was 65.72 percentage points higher than the 50th percentile TSR of the Industry Peer Group.
-After application of the ROIC condition and the TSR modifier, the 2019 performance share awards were earned at 187.5% of target shares.
+The Company's 3-year ROIC performance was 25.2 percentage points higher than the 65th percentile ROIC of the Industry Peer Group and the Company's 3-year TSR performance was 19.8 percentage points higher than the 50th percentile TSR of the Industry Peer Group.
+After application of the ROIC condition and the TSR modifier, the 2020 performance share awards were earned at 179.8% of target shares.

-The earned 2019 performance awards vested on April 15, 2022, three years from the date of grant, subject to the executive providing service through such time.
+The earned 2020 performance awards vested on February 12, 2023, three years from the date of grant, subject to the executive providing service through such time and were released when the performance conditions were certified at the Compensation Committee meeting in March 2023.

-Target 2019 Performance Shares Additional Shares 3-year ROIC Condition plus TSR modifier Total 2019 Performance Shares
+Target 2020 Performance Shares Additional Shares 3-year ROIC Condition plus TSR modifier Total 2020 Performance Shares

-Mr. Waddell 62,443 54,637 117,080
+Mr. Waddell 68,441 54,587 123,028

-Mr. Buckley 17,009 14,882 31,891
+Mr. Buckley 23,723 18,920 42,643

-Mr. Gentzkow 52,869 46,259 99,128
+Mr. Gentzkow 57,947 46,217 104,164

-Mr. Glass 13,824 12,096 25,920
+Mr. Glass 15,152 12,085 27,237

-Mr. Messmer 78,506 68,692 147,198
+Mr. Messmer 43,023 34,314 77,337

-Performance was earned at the maximum - 187.5% of the target performance shares.
+Performance was earned at 179.8% of the target performance shares.